Trivandrum Lodge

 Trivandrum Lodge is a 2012 Indian Malayalam-language drama film directed by V. K. Prakash, written by Anoop Menon, and produced by P. A. Sebastian.
-The film stars Jayasurya, Anoop Menon and Honey Rose, and features P. Balachandran and P. Jayachandran in supporting roles.
-The film features music composed by M. Jayachandran, whilst cinematography is handled by Pradeep Nair and the film is edited by Mahesh Narayanan.
+The film stars Jayasurya, Anoop Menon, and Honey Rose, and features P. Balachandran and P. Jayachandran in supporting roles.
+Its music is composed by M. Jayachandran and the cinematography is handled by Pradeep Nair.
+The film is edited by Mahesh Narayanan.

 The film was released in theatres on 20 September.
 It received mixed to positive reviews from critics.
-The film was a commercial success at the box office.
+It was a commercial success at the box office.

 Plot

-Trivandrum Lodge, situated in Kochi and its inmates form the backdrop of the film.
-Abdu is a man who does odd jobs for living including being masseur at a spa and being the driver of a wealthy businessman.
-He is also obsessed about sex, being sex-starved.
-Shibu Vellayani is a cinema reporter who works with a not-so-well-known film magazine, and persuades women to sleep with him for roles in films.
+Trivandrum Lodge, situated in Kochi, and its inmates form the backdrop of the film.
+Abdu is a man who does odd jobs for a living, including being a masseur at a spa and the driver of a wealthy businessman.
+He is also obsessed with sex, being sex-starved.
+Shibu Vellayani is a cinema reporter who works with a not-so-well-known film magazine and persuades women to sleep with him for roles in films.
 Kora is a retired clerk from the secretariat who boasts about having had sex with 999 women in his life and who wishes to have a policewoman as his 1000th.
-Satheeshan, wants to be an actor.
+Satheeshan wants to be an actor.
 Shibu promises to help him and has even given Satheeshan a new name, Sagar.
 Arthur Relton and Peggy Aunty are the oldest inmates.
 Relton teaches piano and lives in the world of music while Peggy Aunty runs a canteen inside the lodge.

-The owner of the lodge is Ravisankar, a rich widower who has a son Arjun.
-Ravisankar's mother was a to many rich men and all his wealth basically comes from her earnings.
+The lodge's owner is Ravisankar, a rich widower with a son, Arjun.
+Ravisankar's mother was into many rich men and all his wealth comes from her earnings.
 This caused Ravisankar's father Narayanan to move away from the family years before.
 He runs a small hotel, away from his son's world.

-It is into this world of Ravi, Narayanan and all the inmates of Trivandrum Lodge that Dhwani makes her entry.
-She is divorced, wants to be free, eat good food and as she herself says, "fornicate with abandon".
+Dhwani makes her entry into this world of Ravi, Narayanan, and all the inmates of Trivandrum Lodge.
+She is divorced, wants to be free, eat good food, and as she herself says, "fornicate with abandon".
 Dhwani comes to stay at Trivandrum Lodge, aiming to write a novel with Kochi as the backdrop.
-Her intentions not so honourable, the sexually-repressed souls of Trivandrum lodge go into a tizzy.
-Then on Dhwani and Abdu have a deep affectionate love, after she pays Abdu to act as her lover in a hotel room to stop her husband from asking her to take him back.
+Her intentions are not so honourable, and the sexually repressed souls of Trivandrum lodge go into a tizzy.
+Dhwani and Abdu have a deep affectionate love when she pays Abdu to act as her lover in a hotel room to stop her husband from asking her to take him back.

-The film also discusses in detail the adolescent romance between Arjun and his classmate Amala, the unconditional romance between Ravisankar and his wife Malavika, who has died.
+The film also discusses in detail the adolescent romance between Arjun and his classmate Amala, and the unconditional romance between Ravisankar and his wife, Malavika, who is dead.
 Dhwani is fascinated by his ability to stay true to one woman even after she passes away and the broken love story of Relton and Peggy.